 When vinyl record albums or CDs are illuminated by a small light source, a

 3D stripe of light is seen.
 Go outside in the sun, hold the disk at waist

 height while facing the sun, look down at the disk and tilt it back and

 forth until you see a bright stripe of light on the disk.
 Notice that the

 stripe isn't really *on* the disk surface, but instead seems to tilt down

 into the surface of the plastic, in 3D.

-do brushed metal wheel covers on cars.
-When illuminated at the proper
+light, as do brushed metal wheel covers on cars.
+When illuminated at the

-circle-scratches form a hologram of a tilted bright line.
+space.
+The concentric circle-scratches form a hologram of a tilted bright

 Observing the windshield of a car driving at night, streetlights shine